Three local actions in $6$-valent arc-transitive graphs: Proof of Theorem

 Note that $\tau\sigma$ fixes $(v,0)$.
 In fact, it is easy to see that $\tau\sigma$ fixes a neighbour of $(v,0)$ (and thus in fact at least two neighbours).
 On the other hand, it acts as a $4$-cycle on the remaining $4$ neighbours of $(v,0)$.
 By the remark in the introduction, it follows that the local action of $G_3$ must be $S_4(6c)$ and thus $|G_3|=2|G_1|=|G_2|$.
 This concludes the proof of Theorem~\ref{theo:main2}.

-\textbf{Acknowledgments} The authors gratefully acknowledge the support of the mathematical research institute MATRIX that hosted the "Tutte Centenary Retreat" in November 2017 where part of the research was done.
+\textbf{Acknowledgments} The authors gratefully acknowledge the support of the mathematical research institute MATRIX that hosted the ``Tutte Centenary Retreat'' in November 2017 where part of the research was done.
 The first and second listed authors would also like to thank the University of Auckland for the hospitality during their visits.
-This work of the first listed author is supported in part by the Slovenian Research Agency (research program P1-0285 and research projects N1-0032, N1-0038, J1-7051, N1-0062, J1-9110).
-The second listed author is partially supported by by the Slovenian Research Agency, research program P1-0294.
+This work of the first listed author is supported in part by the Slovenian Research Agency (research program P1-0404 and research projects J1-1691, J1-1694, J1-1695, J1-9110, N1-0102, N1-0140 and N1-0062).
+The second listed author is partially supported by the Slovenian Research Agency, research project J1-1691 and research program P1-0294.